Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Finite sample properties

-The corresponding rejection probabilities under the null hypothesis of the test \eqref{boottest} are shown in Table \ref{tab1} and confirm the asymptotic theory.
-For normal data we observe that the test keeps its nominal level $\alpha=0.1$ in almost all cases under consideration.
-More precisely, for the matrix $\Sigma $ in \eqref{hd27} the simulated level is close to the nominal level $\alpha = 0.1$ for all pairs $(n,p)$ except in the case $(n,p)=(100,100)$.
-For the matrix in \eqref{hd28} (only two off-diagonal elements have a Kendall's $\tau$ equal to $0.1$, but for all other entries Kendall's $\tau$ is $ 0$) the type I error is approximately $0$.
-On the other hand, for the matrix \eqref {hd28a} (about $50\%$ of the off-diagonal elements have a Kendall's $\tau$ equal to $0.1$, but for all other entries Kendall's $\tau$ is $ 0$) the type I error is larger than for the matrix \eqref {hd28} but still smaller than the nominal level $\alpha=0.1$.
-We note that these properties are desirable for composite hypotheses of the form \eqref{kendal0}.
-For some parameter constellations under the null hypothesis the rejection probabilities of the test have to approximate the nominal level $\alpha = 0.1$.
-This reflects the ``worst case'' under the null hypothesis (corresponding to the situation $\tau_{ij} = \Delta = 0.1$ for all $1\le i < j \le p).$ On the other hand most scenarios under the null-hypothesis yield a much smaller type I error.
-We also emphasise that the observed numerical results confirm the theoretical properties mentioned in Section \ref{sec2} and \ref{sec3}.
-For data generated from the multivariate $t$ distribution the picture is slightly different.
-In model \eqref{hd28a} and \eqref{hd28} the test keeps its nominal level in most cases.
-This is also the case in scenario \eqref{hd27} for dimension $p=100$.
-On the other hand, for dimension $p=200,400$ the test significantly exceeds the desired significance level in model \eqref{hd27}.
-The deviations become smaller if one is testing the hypotheses \eqref{hd1b} with a smaller threshold than $\Delta=0.1$ such as $\Delta =0.05$ (these results are not displayed for the sake of brevity).
-A potential explanation of the observed exceedance in these cases is that the normalization by the variance estimators \eqref{varDef} may yield to some instabilities for more heavy tailed data.
+The corresponding rejection probabilities under the null hypothesis of the test \eqref{boottest} are shown in Table \ref{tab1}.
+For model \eqref{hd28} (only two off-diagonal elements have a Kendall's $\tau$ equal to $0.1$, but for all other entries Kendall's $\tau$ is $ 0$) we observe that the type I error is approximately $0$.
+In model \eqref{hd28a} (about $50\%$ of the off-diagonal elements have a Kendall's $\tau$ equal to $0.1$, but for all other entries Kendall's $\tau$ is $ 0$) the type one error is larger than for \eqref {hd28} and provides a reasonable approximation of the nominal level $\alpha=0.1$ for sample sizes $n=50,100$ (for the $t$-distribution it is slightly too large).
+For model \eqref{hd27} (all of the off-diagonal elements have a Kendall's $\tau$ equal to $0.1$) we only observe a reasonable approximation for the normal distribution and sample sizes $n=50, 100$ (with the exception $n=p=100$), and the approximation of the nominal level is worse for the $t$-distribution.
+A similar problem was also observed for some tests of classical hypotheses in high dimension \citep[see the discussion in Section 5.2 of ][]{hanetal2017}. \\ Note that model \eqref{hd27} represents the ``worst case'' under the null hypothesis (corresponding to the situation $\tau_{ij} = \Delta = 0.1$ for all $1\le i < j \le p)$ and for many other cases the test will keep its nominal level.
+Moreover, the deviations become smaller (but they are still visible) if one is testing the hypotheses \eqref{hd1b} with a smaller threshold such as $\Delta =0.05$ (these results are not displayed for the sake of brevity).
+A potential explanation of the observed exceedance in these cases is that the normalization by the variance estimators \eqref{varDef} may yield some instabilities, especially for more heavy tailed data.